-We recognized an income tax benefit of \$8.8 million in the first quarter of 2020, compared to an expense of \$7.5 million in the first quarter of 2019, primarily driven by losses in the Company's U.S. operations due to losses in the investment portfolio and underwriting losses associated with the COVID-19 pandemic.
+We recognized an income tax benefit of \$8.2 million in the third quarter of 2020, compared to an expense of \$3.7 million in the third quarter of 2019, principally driven by lower underwriting performance and other miscellaneous items in the U.S., including amounts resulting from the continued impacts of U.S. tax reform, partially offset by investment gains, primarily in the U.S. based operations.